mlabuda2/nf-tower-docs/docs/compute-envs/altair-grid-engine.md

 ## Compute Environment

-To create a new compute environment for **Slurm** in Tower:
+To create a new compute environment for **Grid Engine** in Tower:

 1. In a workspace, select **Compute Environments** and then **New Environment**.

-2. Enter a descriptive name for this environment, e.g. "Slurm cluster".
+2. Enter a descriptive name for this environment, e.g. "Grid Engine".

-3. Select **Slurm Workload Manager** as the target platform.
+3. Select **Altair Grid Engine** as the target platform.

 4. Select your credentials, or select **+** and **SSH** to add new credentials.